Road Traffic Accident Claims Abroad

 What To Do If You’ve Had a Road Traffic Accident Abroad

 If you have been involved in a road traffic accident abroad, here are some tips on what you should do.
-Some of these measures can be used to support a compensation claim.
+Some of these measures can help your solicitor to support your compensation claim.

 - Report the accident to the local police and ask for the police reference number, the name of the station they are from and the officers’ names to assist in obtaining the formal police report later.

-- Complete any paperwork the police provide to you, ask for an interpreter if you cannot read or speak the local language.
+- Complete any paperwork the police provide to you and ask for an interpreter if you cannot read or speak the local language.

 - Ask if there is any available CCTV or dash cam footage and, if so, ask for a copy.

-- Make a note of the details of the drivers involved; their names, address, contact details and registration plate number.
+- Make a note of the details of the drivers involved; their names, addresses, contact details and registration plate numbers.